 3. Conduct Integrated Marketing

 - Pricing.
+Deciding upon the price of your book may have more impact on your sales, revenue, and profits than any other marketing decision.
 Pricing under the selling concept usually entails matching competitors’ prices.
 Marketing considers what the reader is willing to pay for the value received.
 This may be more (or less) than competing titles.